ongzx/Playing-with-Ethereum/README.md

 - blockchain is a database that stores record of every transaction that take place
 - transaction will take some time due to verification (mining)

+# Architecture
+- Server role diminished
+- updating/writing of data should not go through server anymore
+- server should not save or contains user public/private keys
+- client will have to be more intelligent, as writing to blockchain will be done in client

 # Solidity
 - 'msg' global variable (anytime a function run in a contract, always available) ..* msg.data -> the data field of transaction